A tensor formalism for multilayer network centrality measures using the Einstein product: Introduction

-The multilayer networks mentioned above can be generalized to allow for the modeling of more than one property of the nodes in each layer.
-Therefore, we define a sequence $\{L_j\}_{j=1}^{d}$ of sets of layers with $d$ being the number of different properties that one would like to model; $L_j$ is the set of layers for the property $j$.
-Then $V_L=V\times L_1\times \ldots \times L_d$ and the nodes are identified as $v_i^{\ell_1,\ldots ,\ell_d}$.
+The model mentioned above can be generalized to represent not only networks with multiple layers but also different aspects.
+To allow for the modeling of more than one aspect, we define a sequence $\{L_j\}_{j=1}^{d}$ of sets of elementary layers with $d$ being the number of aspects that we would like to model; $L_j$ is the set of layers for aspect $j$.
+Then the total number of layers is $|L_1|\times |L_2|\times\ldots\times |L_d|$ and we have $V_L=V\times L_1\times \ldots \times L_d$.
+The nodes now are identified by using $d+1 $ indices $v_i^{\ell_1,\ldots ,\ell_d}$, where the subscript $i$ indicates the number of the node and the superscript $\ell_1,\ldots,\ell_d$ shows the specific layer.
 For more details on this kind of generalization, we refer to \cite{DSC,KBGMP} and the references therein, where general frameworks for multilayer network are discussed together with their mathematical formulation.
+Figure \ref{figEx} illustrates a simple multilayer network with $2$ aspects; this figure can also be found in \cite{BP}.
+An example of a real multilayer network with multiple aspects in biology is provided in \cite{MGMOP}, where the first aspect is the type of data (genomic, metabolomic, or proteomic), and the second aspect models different biological pathways; see Figure 2 in \cite{MGMOP}.